How to Say Good Night in Thai - Bedtime Phrases - Learn Thai from a White Guy

 กู๊ดไนท์ สวีทดรีม

-Here’s a few additional Thai words you might want to know.
+Here are additional Thai words you might want to know:

 to sleep; to lay down nawn (mid tone) นอน